 Fixed Deferred Annuities

 Another type of interest-earning investment is called a fixed deferred annuity.
-Similar to a certificate of deposit, a deferred annuity is a contract with an insurance company.
+Similar to a certificate of deposit (CD), a deferred annuity is a contract with an insurance company.

 The contract states that the company will pay the owner a lump sum of money at a future date.
-Deferred annuities can be good investments because they are low risk and tend to pay out higher interest rates than treasuries or certificates of deposit.
+Deferred annuities can be good investments because they are low risk and tend to pay out higher interest rates than treasuries or CDs.

 The Challenge of Inflation